shawn524/dotfiles/vim/README.md

 #### Rails & Ruby

  * `,vv` and `,cc` to switch between view and controller - these are maps to :Rcontroller and :Rview.
 Explore the :R<Tab> family of commands for more fun from rails.vim!
- * `,rs` and `,rl` to run rspec or a spec line in iTerm (check iTerm window for results)
- * `,ss` and `,sl` for the same using `spring rspec` which makes your Rails specs faster by caching the Rails env (must have spring gem installed)
- * vim-ruby-refactoring - try `,rem`, `,rel` to extract methods or let statements
- * `Ctrl-s` - Open related spec in a split.
-Similar to :A and :AV from rails.vim but is also aware of the fast_spec dir and faster to type
  * `:Bopen [gem name]` to navigate to a gem (@tpope/vim-bundler)
  * `,gcp` - Grep Current Partial to find references to the current view partial
  * `,orb` - outer ruby block. takes you one level up from nested blocks (great for rspec)